stcybrdgs/NLP-Matching/README.md

+# Python Approximate String Matching
-Proof of concept scripts in jellyfish and spaCy.
-This set of scripts explores techniques in approximate string matching to support a project mapping multiple ERP product tables to a data-management master.
+This set of scripts uses jellyfish and spaCy to explore techniques in approximate string matching in support of a project mapping multiple ERP product tables to a data-management master.